reuelsc/SCCMDocs.pt-br/sccm/core/get-started/technical-preview.md

-## <a name="capabilities-delivered-in-previous-technical-previews"></a>Recursos fornecidos em visualizações técnicas anteriores
+## <a name="features-in-previous-technical-previews"></a>Recursos em visualização técnicas anteriores

-Veja a seguir as funcionalidades específicas fornecidos com versões anteriores da versão de technical preview do Configuration Manager.
-Essas funcionalidades permanecem disponíveis em versões posteriores, mas ainda não estão disponíveis em uma versão de branch atual.
+Os recursos a seguir foram lançados com versões anteriores do branch da visualização técnica do Configuration Manager.
+Esses recursos permanecem disponíveis em versões posteriores, mas ainda não estão disponíveis no branch atual.

 <!-- This is the list of individual features that are still in TP (not in CB).
 **Note there is no third column in this table!**